 Research fellows participating in the Norwegian Artistic Research School.
 Third semester is recommended.
-Seminars 1-3 must be completed to qualify for participation in seminar 4.

 The seminar is workshop-based with discussions in small groups, lectures and presentations.
 The research fellows are given an opportunity to discuss their own projects in detail.

 The workshop is a good opportunity to discuss your project with other fellows extensively.
-We strongly advice all fellows to invite the group to take part in a discussion, rather than presenting the research project for 75 minutes.
+We strongly advise all fellows to invite the group to take part in a discussion, rather than presenting the research project for 75 minutes.

 Research fellows must read the literature on the mandatory reading list and prepare a group workshop.
 During the seminar, research fellows must play an active part in the discussion of other research fellows’ projects.